Xuande Emperor Zhu Zhanji — An Intelligent Monarch and A Wonderful Artist

 He brought to his people one of the greatest reigns in Chinese history; meanwhile, he also opened up the chapter of including eunuchs in the politics of the Ming Empire.

-The encounters of the Xuande Emperor in his early reign period were quite similar to Jianwen Emperor Zhu Yunwen (1377 — ?): they all ascended to the throne at a young age and had some aggressive uncles that tried to snatch the crown through wars.
+The encounters of the Xuande Emperor in his early reign period were quite similar to Jianwen Emperor Zhu Yunwen (1377 — ?): they all ascended to the throne at a young age and faced challenges from aggressive uncles vying for the crown through warfare.

-Unlike Jianwen Emperor, whose throne was snatched by his uncle (the Yongle Emperor Zhu Di), Xuande Emperor won and took care of his uncles decisively.
+Unlike the Jianwen Emperor, whose throne was snatched by his uncle (the Yongle Emperor Zhu Di), the Xuande Emperor won and took care of his uncles decisively.

 Besides being an extraordinary emperor, Zhu Zhanji was a talented artist with many excellent paintings and poems and a big fan of the cricket fight.